humancompatible.detect: a Python Toolkit for Detecting Bias in AI Models: Motivation and significance

-The sample complexity is also clearly tied to the number of protected subgroups.
+\paragraph{Choice of Protected Attributes and Intersectional Aspects} The sample complexity is also clearly tied to the number of protected subgroups.
 In the case of studying the data quality, one may need to test the distance between the distribution of values in the training data and the general population for each protected subgroup.
 The number of protected subgroups may thus enter linearly in the overall sample complexity, while being exponential in the number of protected attributes.

-For example, consider the The California Consumer Privacy Act, which lists a number of possible protected attributes and their values to be protected.
-Thus, it defines 5,772,124,799 protected subgroups (for the population of California, which is approximately fourty million) by some estimates \citep{nemecek_bias_2025}.
+For example, consider The California Consumer Privacy Act, which lists a number of possible protected attributes and their values to be protected.
+The number of protected subgroups can go up to 5,772,124,799 on US Census data \citep{nemecek_bias_2025}.
 Estimating the bias for each such protected subgroup is clearly challenging.